OnyxzeD/ai-project/README.md

 Web Spammer Analyzer

-So in this project we develop an apps to analyze wheter a websites is spam website or note depends on it's spam score
+So in this project we develop an apps to analyze whether a websites is spam website or not depends on it's spam score